 - 3. This criterion only applies in relation to staff, whether teaching or non-teaching, with a permanent contract to work predominantly at the School (not Trust employees in the REAch2 cluster or central teams).
 The application of this criterion will be subject to confirmation by an independent Trust non-executive that, on the evidence available, the member of staff has been recruited to fill a post where there is a demonstrable skills shortage.
 Staff must contact the School Headteacher when applying for a place under this criterion.
 The Headteacher will provide a letter to the Trust and Local Authority Admissions Team confirming the staff members' permanent employment.
 For the purposes of this criterion, 'children of School staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed at the School - 4.
-"Distance" means 'Nearness of children's homes to school' we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distance means the nearness of children's homes to school we use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.
-Kent County Council does not specify where the point will be for each property.
-This means that address points are not necessarily taken from each property's front door, a central point or any other defined point.
-The address point is the location recorded in our software for your home and it may fall anywhere within your property boundary.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.